-Here you would add, delete, and edit IP address that the Greylist will never defer email.
+Here you would add, delete, and edit IP addresses that the Greylist will never defer email.
 You will be able to add multiple IPs at a time.
 The Comment would be considered for the whole batch that you are entering at that time.
-After it is added you can either edit or delete the IP if needed.
+After it is added, you can either edit or delete the IP if needed.

-In this area you will be able to select which mail providers you would like to automatically receive mail from.
+In this area, you will select which mail providers you would like to receive mail from automatically.
 Greylisting will never defer email from these mail providers.
-Will be able to select which mail providers you would like to trust and if you would automatically trust any newly add mail providers.
+You will select which mail providers you would like to trust and if you would automatically trust any newly add mail providers.

 The Greylisting report will show the current state of senders that are currently in the system.
-On this page you will be able to check all the sender that have tried to send email to you and what is their status.
+On this page, you will check all the sender that have tried to san end email to you and what their status is.